 Glo: To successfully check your NIN on the Glo network, simply dial *346#, After dialing the code, an options menu will appear, next is to type 1 to Select “NIN Retrieval” (Follow other steps required to check your National Identification Number, NIN).
 The ₦20 charge also applies here as well.

 Airtel: To check NIN on your Airtel network, just dial *346#.
-After you must have done that, a menu of options will be displayed on your screen.
+After you have done that, a menu of options will be displayed on your screen.
 Select 1 to select “NIN Retrieval”, follow through the steps required to check your NIN and you will be shown your NIN afterward.
 The ₦20 charge also applies here as well.

-9Mobile: The procedure for checking NIN on 9mobile is also similar to that of Airtel, MTN, and Glo.
+9Mobile: The procedure for checking NIN on 9Mobile is also similar to that of Airtel, MTN, and Glo.
 Simply dial *346#, select 1 to “NIN Retrieval” then follow through with the directives on the menu options that will pop up on your screen.
 After doing that, your NIN will be sent to you immediately.

 Guidelines for NIN Registration